 Additional tax rates may apply to your property.

 Real Estate Assessment Notices

 Property owners are provided with an annual official notice of the assessed value of their real property for local tax purposes.
 (Code of Virginia, § 58.1-3330) This notice is not a tax bill.
 The assessed value provides the basis for the real estate taxes that will be due on July 28 and December 5.

 Property owners are encouraged to review their assessment notices as soon as possible.

 What are my options if I need more information or I disagree with my assessment?

-We encourage you to call our staff appraisers at 703-222-8234 [TTY 711], to discuss your assessment questions.
-You may also review real estate information from DTA online at http://icare.fairfaxcounty.gov/ffxcare/
+We encourage you to connect with our staff appraisers virtually to discuss your assessment questions.
+Make an appointment, send an email, or call our staff appraisers at 703-222-8234 weekdays from 8AM to 4:30PM.
+You may also review real estate information from DTA online at https://icare.fairfaxcounty.gov/ffxcare/

 You may use the online information to: